 International Student Admission

 International students are encouraged to apply to the Elms College graduate programs.
 International applicants must score at least 550 on the test of English as a Foreign Language (TOEFL) and be eligible for licensure as a Registered Nurse in Massachusetts.
 In addition to the usual application materials, international applicants must complete a “Foreign Student Application Package” and abide by all relevant immigration regulations.

-Students requesting to transfer credit from an other graduate nursing program must submit a completed Transfer Credit Prior Approval Form along with a copy of the course syllabus for review by the DNP administration and faculty.
+Students requesting to transfer credit from another graduate nursing program must submit a completed Transfer Credit Prior Approval Form along with a copy of the course syllabus and course grade transcript for review by the DNP administration and faculty.
 Upon review, the DNP administration and faculty may determine that the credit is not suitable for transfer into the Elms College School of Nursing DNP Program.
 A maximum of 12 graduate credits may, if deemed suitable, be transferred to the Elms College School of Nursing DNP Program.
 A minimum course grade of B (3.0) is required for transfer credit.